-A couple of hours east of Sihanoukville is the colonial resort of Kep, a favourite with the French colonialists and the Phnom Penh elite in the years after Independence.
-Abandoned during the civil war years, and only opened up at the turn of the century, it is now being revived to its former glory.
-This is a town of fascinating contrasts, from the wonderful style of the restored Knai Bang Chatt to the eerily abandoned villas that are scattered about the town.
-The beach at Kep does not compare to most in South East Asia, but the crab market, surrounding hills and remote islands are sure to keep visitors interested.
-Rabbit Island is just a 20-minute boat ride away from Kep.
+The small, sleepy town of Kep was founded in the early 1900s during the French colonial period, and towards the ’60s, it was developed into a luxury beach resort town, welcoming laidback visitors to its warm seashores.
+Abandoned during the civil war years, and only opening up at the turn of the century, it is now being revived to its former glory.
+It is a town of fascinating contrasts, from the beautiful style of the restored Knai Bang Chatt resort to the eerily abandoned villas scattered about the town.